 [Section XII.]
-(Section XII, P. L.) And be it further enacted by the authority aforesaid, That the said company having perfected the said road, or such part thereof, from time to time, as aforesaid, and the same being examined, approved and licensed in manner aforesaid, it shall and may be lawful for them to appoint such and so many toll-gatherers as they shall think proper, to collect and receive, of and from all and every person and persons using the said road, the tolls and rates hereinafter mentioned, and to stop any person riding, leading or driving any horses, cattle, hogs, sheep, sulky, chair, chaise, phaeton, cart, wagon, wain, sleigh, sled, or other carriage of burden or pleasure, from passing through the said gates or turnpikes, until they shall respectively have paid the same; that is to say, for every space of ten miles in length of the said road, the following sums of money, and so on in proportion for any greater or lesser distance, or for any greater or lesser number of sheep, hogs, or cattle, viz.: for every score of sheep, one-eighth of a dollar; for every score of hogs, oneeighth of a dollar; for every score of cattle, one-quarter of a dollar; for every horse and his rider, or lead horse, onesixteenth of a dollar; for every sulkey, chair, or chaise, with one horse and two wheels, one-eighth of a dollar; for every chariot, coach, stage wagon, phaeton, or chaise, with two horses and four wheels, one-quarter of a dollar; for either of the carriages last mentioned, with four horses, three-eights of a dollar; for every other carriage of pleasure, under whatever name it may go, the like sums, according to the number of wheels and horses drawing the same; for every cart or wagon whose wheels do not exceed the breadth of four inches, one-eighth of a dollar, for each horse drawing the same; for every cart or wagon, whose wheels shall exceed in breadth four inches, and not exceed seven inches, one-sixteenth of a dollar for every horse drawing the same; for every cart or wagon, the breadth of whose wheels shall be more than seven inches and not more than ten inches, or, being of the breadth of seven inches, shall roll more than ten inches, five cents for every horse drawing the same; for every cart or wagon, the breadth of whose wheels shall be more than ten inches, and not exceed twelve inches, or, being ten inches, shall roll more than fifteen inches, three cents for every horse drawing the same; for every cart or wagon, the breadth of whose wheels shall be more than twelve inches, two cents for every horse drawing the same.
+(Section XII, P. L.) And be it further enacted by the authority aforesaid, That the said company, having perfected the said road, and the same being examined, approved and licensed, in manner aforesaid, it shall and may be lawful for them to appoint such, and so many, toll gatherers, as they shall think proper, to collect and receive of and from all and every person and persons using the said roads, the tolls and rates herein after mentioned, and to stop and detain any person riding, leading, or driving any horse or horses, cattle, hogs, sheep, sulkey, chair, chaise, phaeton, cart, wagon, wain, sleigh, sled, or other carriage of burthen or pleasure, from passing through the said gates, or turnpikes, until they shall respectively have paid the same, that is to say, for every space of ten miles in length of the said road, the following sums of money, and so, in proportion for any greater or less distance or for any greater or less number of hogs or cattle, to wit; for every score of sheep six cents; for every score of hogs twelve cents and an half; for every score of cattle twenty-five cents; for every horse and his rider, or led horse, six cents and an half; for every sulkey, chair, or chaise, with one horse and two wheels, twelve cents and an half; for every chariot, coach, stage-wagon, phaeton, or chaise, with two horses and four wheels twenty-five cents; for either of the carriages last mentioned, with four horses, thirtyseven cents, and an half; for every other carriage of pleasure, under whatever name it may go, the like sums, according to the number of wheels and horses drawing the same; for every cart or wagon, whose wheels do not exceed the breadth of four inches, twelve cents and an half for each horse drawing the same; for every cart or wagon, whose wheels shall exceed in breadth four inches and not exceed seven inches, six cents and an half for every horse drawing the same; for every cart or wagon, the breadth of whose wheels shall be more than seven inches, and not more than ten inches, or, being of the breadth of seven inches, shall roll more than ten inches, five cents for every horse drawing the same; for every cart, or wagon, the breadth of whose wheels shall be more than ten inches, and not exceeding twelve inches, or, being ten inches, shall roll more than fifteen inches, three cents for every horse drawing the same; for every cart, or wagon, the breadth of whose wheels shall be more than twelve inches, two cents for every horse drawing the same.